RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 ### ~~Lecturers~~: Meet Kim
-Individuals involved in higher education teaching should benefit from training opportunities to communicate the importance of research data management in their courses and prepare students accordingly...
+Individuals involved in higher education teaching are important multipliers in communicating the importance of research data management.
+How can EduTrain and DALIA support lecturers?
+What do they need, what do they want and what hinders them to include RDM topics into their courses?

-TODO

 <big><span style="color:#0abaf0" >**Please meet lecturer Kim here:**</span></big>